Holbox Island Fishing

 • Holbox is pronounced holl-bosch.

-• Trophy-sized Tarpon are found May through September.
+• Trophy-sized Tarpon are most abundant from May through September.

 • Daily guided tarpon fishing trips.
-You’ll book your hotels separately.
+You’ll book your lodging separately.

-• Holbox's remote island beaches are listed among several top ten world's best beaches.
+• Holbox's remote island beaches are listed among the world's ten world's best beaches.

 Tarpon Club Isla Holbox